microsoft/multimodal-ai/README.md

 - Usage of Azure AI Search [custom skills](https://learn.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-interface) (for activities like interacting with Azure Document Intelligence).
 - Leverage AI Search [knowledge storage](https://learn.microsoft.com/en-us/azure/search/knowledge-store-concept-intro) to persist images generated as part of the indexing process.

-Please note that other capabilities such as support for audio and video content, support other file types as well as enablement of network security features such as usage of virtual networks and private endpoints is in the roadmap and will be incorporated in future releases.
+Please note that additional capabilities, including support for audio and video content, compatibility with other file types, and the enablement of network security features like virtual networks and private endpoints, are on the roadmap and will be incorporated in future releases.

 ## High-level architecture